JRetza/craft-foundation-6/README.md

         - `/_settings.scss`
         - `/app.scss`
     - `/svg`
-- `/templates` - expressionengine site templates
-    - `/core.group`
-        - `/index.html` - example index.html for testing foundation
-    - `/design.group`
-        - `/display.css` - the compiled css after you've run `watch` or `build`
-    - `/framework.group`
-        - `/.base-wrapper.html` - acts as a wrapper to the core/index.html and provides a simple place to keep all css, js & browser-sync injections separate from your individual templates

 - `/bower.json` - build configuration for your `/bower_components/`
 - `/config.yml` - central config file to manage your build paths and foundation modules
 - `/gulpfile.babel.js` - where it all comes together - update according to your needs